AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Features of AnalyticDB for PostgreSQL V6.0.md

 -   50,000 TPS are supported for INSERT operations in TPC-B.
 -   20,000 TPS are supported for UPDATE operations in TPC-B.

 For instances that have multiple coordinator nodes, the number of connections and the I/O capabilities can linearly increase with the number of coordinator nodes if no bottlenecks occur on compute nodes.
-For more information, see [TPC benchmarks for instances that have multiple coordinator nodes](/intl.en-US/Performance index/TPC benchmarks for instances that have multiple coordinator nodes.md).
+For more information.

 ## OLAP